ZorinVS/transactions-widget/README.md

   - Accepts a list of records and an optional ascending parameter for sorting (default: True - ascending order).
   - Sorts operations by date (ascending by default).

+- search_transactions(: List[Dict[str, Any]], search_string: str) -> List[Dict[str, Any]]
+  - Uses a case-insensitive search to match the search string within the transaction descriptions.
+  - Accepts a list of transactions and a search string.
+  - Returns a list of transactions whose descriptions contain the search string.

+- count_transactions_by_category(transactions: List[Dict[str, Any]], categories: List[str]) -> Dict[str, int]
+  - Behavior:
+    - Converts category names to lowercase for comparison.
+    - Counts transactions whose descriptions match any of the specified categories.
+    - Maintains the original case of the category names in the result.
+  - Accepts a list of transactions and a list of categories.
+  - Returns a dictionary where keys are category names and values are the count of transactions in each category.

 ### utils.py

 Purpose: